WyattBlue/auto-editor/README.md

 ## Copyright
 Auto-Editor is under the [Public Domain](https://github.com/WyattBlue/auto-editor/blob/master/LICENSE) and includes all directories besides the ones listed below.
 Auto-Editor was created by [these people.](https://auto-editor.com/blog/thank-you-early-testers)

-ae-ffmpeg is under the [LGPLv3 License](https://github.com/WyattBlue/auto-editor/blob/master/ae-ffmpeg/LICENSE.txt).
-The ffmpeg and ffprobe programs were created by the FFmpeg team.